Slender Man stabbing: Police investigation and pre-trial psychiatric evaluations

+Pages from Geyser's notebook from before the stabbing.
+The illustrations appear to be similar to those from Slender: The Eight Pages.

-During the police investigation and pre-trial psychiatric evaluations, Geyser disclosed lifelong visual and auditory hallucinations beginning in early childhood.
-These hallucinations typically included figures he interpreted as ghosts, colors melting down walls, and imaginary friends named Maggie and Sev.
-One recurring hallucination was a man Geyser named "It," whose body he described as the color of smoke and ink.
-He would perceive "It" as standing behind him in mirrors or shifting around corners.
+During the police investigation and pre-trial psychiatric evaluations, Geyser disclosed lifelong visual and auditory hallucinations starting in early childhood.
+These typically included figures she interpreted as ghosts, colors melting down walls, and imaginary friends named Maggie and Sev.
+One recurring hallucination was a man she named "It", whose body was the color of smoke and ink.
+She perceived "It" as standing behind her in mirrors or shifting around corners.

-After Geyser's arrest, his mother, Angie Geyser, described him as becoming "floridly psychotic."
-Correctional officers reported Geyser frequently talking to himself, pretending to be a cat, and keeping ants as pets.
-He reported seeing unicorns and believed he was having ongoing conversations with Slender Man and other fictional characters, such as Severus Snape.
-Experts testified in court that he also said he conversed with Lord Voldemort and one of the Teenage Mutant Ninja Turtles.
+After Geyser's arrest, her mother, Angie Geyser, described her as becoming "floridly psychotic".
+Correctional officers reported that Geyser frequently talked to herself, pretended to be a cat, and kept ants as pets.
+She reported seeing unicorns, and having ongoing conversations with Slender Man and other fictional characters, such as Severus Snape, Lord Voldemort, and one of the Teenage Mutant Ninja Turtles.

-In the fall of 2014, Geyser was relocated to the Winnebago Mental Health Institute to determine if he was competent to stand trial.
+In the fall of 2014, Geyser was relocated to the Winnebago Mental Health Institute and was studied there for competency to stand trial.
 On October 22, 2014, Geyser was diagnosed with early-onset childhood schizophrenia.

-Geyser's treatment for schizophrenia was erratic and inadequate for 20 months, which is believed to have exacerbated his cyclic regressions into psychosis and reduced his ability to recognize delusions against reality.
-In November 2015, Geyser began a consistent, long-term regimen of antipsychotic medication, which enabled him to understand what he had done and display appropriate feelings related to his crime, such as guilt and remorse.
+Geyser's treatment for schizophrenia was erratic and inadequate for 20 months, which is believed to have exacerbated the psychosis and delusions.
+In November 2015, Geyser began a consistent, long-term regimen of antipsychotics, which enabled the display of feelings of guilt and remorse toward the crime.
 On March 23, 2016, Geyser was returned to the county jail to await trial.
-Although he was appropriately medicated, Geyser's mental health deteriorated.
-His deterioration was linked to stressors on his already fragile mental health that are typical to forced confinement and incarceration.
+Although still appropriately medicated, Geyser's mental health further deteriorated, linked to the stressors of forced confinement and incarceration.

-During the trial, Geyser was committed to the Winnebago Mental Health Institute, where he was the patient.
+During the trial, Geyser was returned to the Winnebago Institute.